daliavi/hangman-api/README.md

 of total guesses.
 The less tries it takes to guess a word, the better.

 ###User rankings calculation
-Players are ranked by the winning ration (desc) and then by the average number of guesses (asc).
+Players are ranked by the winning ratio (desc) and then by the average number of guesses (asc).
-Win ration for each user is calculated using this formula:
+Win ratio for each user is calculated using this formula:
-`count of all the games the user won / count of all the games the user played` Average guesses for each user calculated:
+> `count of all the games the user won / count of all the games the user played` Average guesses for each user calculated:
-`sum of the number of guesses for each user / count of total games`
+> `sum of the number of guesses for each user / count of total games`

 ##Files Included: